Holfz/clipbot/README.md

 ## Setup

-Make sure [nodejs](https://nodejs.org/en/) is installed and running in your enviroment
+Make sure [nodejs](https://nodejs.org/en/) is installed and running in your environment

 #### Create your bot token
 1. Go to [Discord Developer Portal](https://discordapp.com/developers/applications/)